Adapted from Starfighter Command Records and Trial Transcripts

 "I knew that the admiralty might want to disavow any knowledge of my actions to protect their knowledge of the Kelgaron home world’s location," Tom replied.
 "I waited as long as I dared before launching; otherwise it might not have been so convincing.
 It had to look like I was willing to risk everything for her.
 That was part of what helped me convince Ankneesheia that if we knew the location of their world it would make it easier to bring the war to a quick conclusion.
 It wasn't a lie exactly.
 We were fighting in the dark without really knowing where the enemy was coming from.
 We have been fighting for almost fifty years and we could have fought for another fifty years if we did not gain a more focused goal.
 Anything that would bring the war to an end more quickly was worth the risk."

-"So you risk everything to steal your own fighter and help a prisoner to escape so you can defect to the Kelgarons -- just to gain the location of their home world," David said
+"So you risk everything to steal your own fighter and help a prisoner to escape so you can defect to the Kelgarons -

 "Except for the defecting to the Kelgaron part, that is correct," Tom replied.